shane-miller/Fantasy-NHML/README.md

     - Ex: To run only ElasticNet, AdaBoost, and XGBoost you would type `python3 run_all.py --en --ab --xgb`.
 - **Generate Predictions**
   - Run `python3 generate_final_report.py` from the base project folder.
 This will generate a report of fantasy predictions in a new file named `final_report.txt`.
 That file will be in the base project folder.
+    - If you do not want to use every model generated you can use the same tags as in the step above to limit what models are used for predictions.
+However, in order to use any given model it must have been previously generated with the `run_all.py` above.
+Providing no model tags will use all models for predictions.
+    - There are three formats you can choose to have your final report generated with.
+The options are as follows:
+      - `--format=sg` To Group Predictions Into Skater/Goalie Sections
+      - `--format=fdg` To Group Predictions Into Forward/Defenceman/Goalie Sections (This Is the Default If `--format` Is Not Set)
+      - `--format=cwdg` To Group Predictions Into Center/Wing/Defenceman/Goalie Sections